Surjective endomorphisms of projective surfaces: the existence of infinitely many dense orbits: Proof of Theorem and Corollary

-\begin{lem} Let $f \colon X \to X$ be a non-isomorphic surjective endomorphism of a normal projective surface, and $\pi \colon X \to Y$ an $f$-equivariant Fano contraction with $\dim Y = 1$.
+\begin{lemma} Let $f \colon X \to X$ be a non-isomorphic surjective endomorphism of a normal projective surface, and $\pi \colon X \to Y$ an $f$-equivariant Fano contraction with $\dim Y = 1$.
 Let $C$ be a negative curve on $X$.
 Then we have: \begin{enumerate}[label={(\alph*)}] \item $f$ is polarized.